 4. The system should be watertight and leakage should be least as possible.

 5. Any types of contamination of water should not occur during the distribution.

 6. It should not be laid below the sewer lines as far as possible.

-7. The system should have required pressure that it conveys water adequate but the pressure should not be high causing the bursting of pipes and fittings.
+7. The system should have adequate pressure but the pressure should not be high causing the bursting of pipes and fittings.

 8. The distribution layout should be such that it should supply water even during repair and maintenance time.

 There are two types of water supplying system.

 i.
 Continuous system